 S.B.
-No. 888 amends Section 402.024 of the Government Code to expand the attorney general's authority to defend district attorneys and now includes county attorneys in federal court lawsuits.
-The bill specifies that the attorney general may provide defense if the district or county attorney is a defendant due to their official position, the lawsuit pertains to the enforcement of a state statute, and the attorney requests the attorney general's assistance.
-The heading of the section is also updated to reflect these changes, specifically adding "COUNTY ATTORNEY" and "OR GRAND JUROR" to the title.
+No. 888 amends Section 402.024 of the Government Code to expand the attorney general's authority to defend district attorneys and county attorneys in federal court.
+The bill specifically adds provisions that allow the attorney general to provide defense if the attorney is a defendant due to their official position, the lawsuit pertains to the enforcement of a state statute, and the attorney requests assistance from the attorney general.
+Additionally, the heading of the section is updated to include "county attorney" and "grand juror" alongside "district attorney."

-The new provisions will apply only to court actions filed in federal court on or after the effective date of the Act, which is set for September 1, 2025.
-Any actions filed before this date will continue to be governed by the previous law.
-This legislative change aims to enhance the legal support available to district and county attorneys in Texas when facing federal lawsuits related to their official duties.
+The changes made by this bill will only apply to court actions filed in federal court on or after its effective date of September 1, 2025.
+Any actions filed before this date will continue to be governed by the previous law in effect at the time of filing.
+This legislation aims to clarify and enhance the legal support available to district and county attorneys facing federal lawsuits related to their official duties.

 Statutes affected: